 The Long-Term Impact

-Mental toughness developed in strongman carries into life.
+The mental toughness you build in strongman carries into your life.
+It builds:

 - Discipline